-revise those rates to account for changes caused by the 2017 Tax Cuts and Jobs Act ("2017 Tax Law").
-142 Specifically, for transmission formula rates, the FERC is proposing (i) to require that public utilities deduct excess ADIT from or add deficient ADIT to their rate bases and adjust their income tax allowances by amortized excess or deficient ADIT; (ii) to require all public utilities with transmission formula rates to incorporate a new permanent worksheet into their transmission formula rates that will annually track ADIT information; (iii) to require all public utilities with transmission stated rates to determine the amount of excess and deferred income tax caused by the 2017 Tax Law's reduction to the federal corporate income tax rate and return or recover this amount to or from customers.
-As previously reported, comments on the ADIT NOPR were due on or before January 22, 2019.
-Comments were filed by over 14 parties, including Eversource, EEI, and NRECA.
-The ADIT NOPR is pending before the FERC.
+On November 21, 2019, the FERC issued its final rule a NOPR ("Order 864")131 requiring all public utility transmission providers with transmission rates under an OATT, a transmission owner tariff, or a rate schedule to revise those rates to account for changes caused by the 2017 Tax Cuts and Jobs Act ("2017 Tax Law").
+Specifically, for transmission formula rates, Order 864 requires public utilities (i) to deduct excess ADIT from or add deficient ADIT to their rate bases and adjust their income tax allowances by amortized excess or deficient ADIT; and (ii) to incorporate a new permanent worksheet into their transmission formula rates that will annually track ADIT information.
+The FERC did not adopt its proposals in the ADIT NOPR132 that were applicable to public utilities with stated rates.
+Order 864 will become effective January 27, 2020.
+Unless Order 864 is challenged, with any challenges due on or before December 23, 2019, this proceeding will be concluded.